Subscribe to stay updated

 You're now subscribed!

 The UK government announced another plastic tax in March to come into effect on 1 April 2022.
-This time they are targeting all non-recycled plastic packaging.
+This time the new Plastic Packaging Tax (PPT) will target all non-recycled plastic packaging.
 Will it spell trouble for your business?
 Or could it be an opportunity to make your packaging leaner and greener?
 Let’s see.

 First, it was plastic carrier bags with the Plastic Bag Tax in 2015.
 Now, the UK government is waging war against all new plastic packaging with a £200 per tonne levy.